LxLeChat/FlowChartCore/README.md

 # Steps
  - Create Node structure referencing all types for, foreach, if etc..
+ - Add properties & methods for each types of nodes (like linkednodelist, ability to find a specific node by id/type up/down...)
  - Implement Graph Method to generate a dot file

 ## Importing the dll